 Shams Azad, Peter C. Rigby, and Latifa Guerrouj.
 Generating API Call Rules from Version History and StackOverflow Posts.
 To Appear in ACM Trans.
 Softw.
 Eng.
-Methodol., 2016, 1–23 pdf
+Methodol.
+Invited to be presented at ICSE'17 as a journal first publication, 2016, 1–23 pdf

 Peter C. Rigby, Yue Cai Zhu, Samuel Donadelli, and Audris Mockus.
 Quantifying and Mitigating Turnover-Induced Knowledge Loss: Case Studies of Chrome and a Project at Avaya.
 In Proceedings of the 2016 International Conference on Software Engineering, 2016, ICSE ’16.
 (Acceptance rate: 101/530 or 19%) pdf

 Md Tajmilur Rahman, and Peter C. Rigby.
 Release stabilization on linux and chrome.
 Software, IEEE 32, 2, Mar 2015, 81–88 pdf